johntellsall/johntellsall/jta-talks.md

 # JohnTellsAll Talks

 I've been obsessed with Dev, DevOps, and Quality for many years.
 Like my parents before me, I really enjoy working with and teaching other Engineers at all phases of the career path.
-In the Los Angeles area I've given dozens of talks and worshops, and helped lead a few Meetup groups.
+In the Los Angeles area I've given dozens of talks and worshops, and helped lead a few Meetup groups and seminars.

 ## Upcoming